vegaprotocol/specs/protocol/0039-MKTD-market_depth_calculation.md

     Request current market depth structure
     Forever
         Receive market depth update
-        If update sequence number in one above current sequence number Apply update to the market depth structure Increment the sequence number
+        If update sequence number is one above current sequence number Apply update to the market depth structure Increment the sequence number
         Else
-            If update sequence number > market depth sequence number+1 We are missing an update, throw an error Else
+            If update sequence number > market depth sequence number+1   _this one seems tricky, since block timestamp is also applied to the calculation_
+                We are missing an update, throw an error Else
   	            Old update, ignore it